cs544-wisc/s24/p3/README.md

 ## Submission

-You should organize and commit your files such that we can run the code in your repo like this
+You should organize and commit your files such that we can run the code in your repo like this:

 ```shell
 python3 -m grpc_tools.protoc -I=. --python_out=. --grpc_python_out=. mathdb.proto
 python3 autograde.py
 ```

+This should include:

+- `client.py`
+- `server.py`
+- `mathdb.proto`
+- `Dockerfile`

 ## Tester